igorantun/plug-lookup/README.md

 ## Setup
-Clone this repo to your desktop and run `npm install` to install all the dependencies.
+Clone this repo to your desktop and run `npm install` to install its dependencies.

 #### Slack
 On `config.json`, do the following: